- Instructions for Form CT-1 - Introductory Material

 Combine the amounts shown on lines 13 and 14 and enter the result on line 15.

 Enter the total Form CT-1 deposits for the year, including any overpayment that you applied from filing Form CT-1 X and any overpayment that you applied from your 2018 return.

 If line 15 is more than line 16, enter the difference on line 17.
 Otherwise, see Line 18—Overpayment below.
 You don't have to pay if line 17 is under $1.
 Generally, you should show a balance due on line 17 only if your total railroad retirement taxes based on compensation for the year (line 15) are less than $2,500.
 However, see Accuracy of Deposits Rule, earlier, regarding payments made under the accuracy of deposits rule.

 If you were required to make federal tax deposits, pay the amount shown on line 17 by EFT.
-If you weren't required to make federal tax deposits, you may pay the amount shown on line 17 by EFT, check, or money order.
+If you weren't required to make federal tax deposits or you're a monthly schedule depositor making a payment under the accuracy of deposits rule, you may pay the amount shown on line 17 by EFT, check, or money order.
 For more information on electronic payment options, go to IRS.gov/Payments.

 If line 16 is more than line 15, enter the difference on line 18.
 Never make an entry on both lines 18 and 17.
 If line 18 is less than $1, we will send you a refund or apply it to your next return only if you ask us in writing to do so.